emehrkay/gizmo/README.md

 ### About

 Gizmo starts and ends with Rexster.
-It is made up of model, mapper, query, request, response, and other objects whose job is to convert pure Python to a Rexster string to be executed on a server.
+It is made up of entity, mapper, query, request, response, and other objects whose job is to convert pure Python to a Rexster string to be executed on a server.

 Gizmo is a loose implementation of a [Data Mapper]().
 You have entites, mappers, and adapters (in the form of request objects).
 This means that the entity objects know nothing of storage, it cannot persist itself nor can it directly get more data than what was given to it.